DOLEARY85/Currency-Switching-Power-BI/README.md

 **Introduction**

 Financial data integration in Power BI becomes more intricate when dealing with global currencies.
-While handling single-currency data is straightforward, navigating the complexities of multiple currencies requires a strategic approach.
+While handling single-currency data is straightforward, navigating the complexities of multiple currencies requires a different approach.
 In this blog, we delve into a systematic method for seamless multicurrency display, empowering end users to effortlessly toggle between currencies directly from the dashboard.

-In our example, imagine a scenario where a European company with global offices recieves transactions in multiple currencies.
+For this example, imagine a scenario where a European company with global offices recieves transactions in multiple currencies.
 Their default currency for reporting is the Euro (EUR) but every office needs to view the report in their local currency.

-The first crucial step in achieving this goal is establishing EUR as the primary currency.
+The first crucial step in achieving our goal is establishing EUR as the primary currency.

 **Creating a Single Currency**